VTool-R1/training-v2/README.md

 You may either take advantage of your CPUs to host the LLM judge, or partition a small chunk of your GPU memory to host the LLM judge.

 In addition, we provide hybrid solutions in the form of the load_balance.sh.
 You can then run both your CPU judge, as well as the small GPU judge and route them through the load balancer.
-Our ratio was tested for optimal performance on a GH100 node (4xH100).
+Our ratio was tested for optimal performance on a GH200 superchip node (4xH100).

 ## Evaluation